contao/docs/docs/dev/framework/manager-plugin.md

 This will give you all the possibilities of registering routes in different formats within your one `routes.yaml` file.
-If, however, you only need one format (e.g. `attribute`) and have all your controllers in the same place (e.g. `src`), you may save yourself the additional config file:
+If, however, you only need one format (e.g. `attribute`) and have all your controllers in the same place (e.g. `src/Controller`), you may save yourself the additional config file:

 ```php
 namespace Vendor\SomeBundle\ContaoManager;